 2. The Rock

 After Dwayne “The Rock” Johnson left the WWE in the early 2000s to try his luck at becoming a movie star, his pro wrestling appearances became sparse but “superstar” moments.
 Nothing embodied his stardom like the Hollywood version of his epic theme song, first used in 2003.
 You knew you were seeing something special when that organ swell began.
-WWE theme songs are often modelled after other successful tracks (i.e. the theme song for current Smackdown Live star Carmella is a blatant rip off Iggy Azalea’s “Fancy”).
+WWE theme songs are often modeled after other successful tracks (i.e. the theme song for current Smackdown Live star Carmella is a blatant rip off Iggy Azalea’s “Fancy”).
 In this case, that near-minute build at the beginning of The Rock’s intro is reminiscent of the gradual build up in Alan Parsons Project’s “Sirius,” which the WWF previously used as theme music for legendary wrestler Ricky “The Dragon” Steamboat and was also being famously used throughout the 90s for Chicago Bulls introductions at games.
 After all, The Rock is to the WWE what Michael Jordan is to basketball.

 1. “Stone Cold” Steve Austin